 The Corsair Virtuoso Wireless SE offers pretty accurate sound for a gaming headset.
 There’s nothing here that’s so far out of whack that it would seriously impact the average listening experience, though this is hardly a headset for someone chasing a perfectly accurate audio experience.

 There’s notable emphasis in the bass and mid ranges around 200Hz and 1000Hz respectively, at points reaching up to 5dB—generally considered about a 50% increase in volume.
-There’s also a pretty pronounced de-emphasis in the high end.
-These aren’t as big a deal, though—plenty of headphones do this to avoid natural resonances in the ear.
+There’s also a pretty pronounced under-emphasis in the high end and sub-bass range.
+These aren’t as big a deal in games, though.

 Audio output like this is great for electronic music, or music that just favors the low end more generally.
 In Pac-Man by the Gorillaz and ScHoolboy Q, the drum and distorted bass track that drive the song really come through clearly.
 However, the various high-pitched whirring sounds that build out the background of the song, as well as the more ethereal echoed string parts, are a little less prominent.